chili-publish/grafx-documentation/docs/GraFx-Media/overview/elements/index.md

 ### 7 Upload button

-Upload an asset to the current location
+Upload asset(s) to the current location.
+(You can upload 1 or more at the same time)

 ### 8 View